bas-org/bas-org.github.io/_posts/2015-11-27-do-it-yourself-dew-heater.markdown

 Sanath's [article on dew heaters][1] has references to sources for other things you might need, like Velcro strips.

+*Update:*
+Per a discussion with Sathya, the formula for the length of the dew shield is 1.5*D + 50mm, where D is the telescope aperture in mm.
+Sathya also recommends using corrugated cardboard reinforced by a covering of duct-tape instead of a rubber mat.

 ### Dew Heaters
 Dew Shields are the first line of defence against dew.
 Sometimes it is cold